Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 Maybe…

-Just before the last flicker of strength in her chest went out, Lyra heard it.
+Before the last spark of strength left her chest, Lyra heard it.

 They had broken through.
-The celebration howls echoed through the cave as the first wolf dropped down behind her, snarling with delight at the sight of his helpless prey curled up on the floor.
+Victorious howls filled the cave as the first wolf leapt through the hole, landing just behind her, snarling with delight at its prey lying defenseless on the ground.

-Her breathing quickened.
-The fear was absolute, crushing.
-She didn’t want to be torn apart alive.
-She didn’t want to feel their teeth ripping into her flesh while still conscious.
+Her breathing quickened, terror overwhelming her.
+She didn’t want to be torn apart alive, didn’t want to feel their fangs shred her flesh while still aware.

-If it was the end, she wouldn’t watch.
+If this was the end, she wouldn’t see it.

-She squeezed her eyes shut, trying to picture something beautiful, any good memory she could take with her.
+She squeezed her eyes shut, trying to conjure any beautiful place, any good memory to take with her.

 She held her breath.